 User types provide a flexible way for people to license the capabilities and apps they need to do their work in ArcGIS Online or ArcGIS Enterprise.

 Every subscription requires at least one foundational user type to activate and administer ArcGIS Online or ArcGIS Enterprise.
 Creator and GIS Professional are foundational user types.

-All dependent user types (Viewer, Editor, Mobile Worker, Storyteller, and Insights Analyst) must be purchased with at least one foundational user type or added to an existing organization.
+All dependent user types (Viewer, Editor, and Mobile Worker) must be purchased with at least one foundational user type or added to an existing organization.
 Dependent user types rely on a foundational user type to activate and administer ArcGIS Online or ArcGIS Enterprise.

 Add a foundational user type